 Conclusion

-I want to encourage some of you cblt men to look back over the last decade and note what God has done.
+I want to encourage some of you New Life brothers to look back over the last decade and note what God has done.
 You need about a month to analyze the whole decade accurately.
-For many of you, this last year of LTS workshops signaled a new beginning in your life.
+For many of you, this last year of workshops signaled a new beginning in your life.
 It was a new spiritual highlight you experienced.
 Am I right?

 That is the heritage you have.
 That is what you are building upon as a foundation.
 God is saying to you, “I want you to be my watchman.”
 The foundation has been laid.
 You can see what can really happen.
 Just look at the last decade in your life plans, and now develop a vision.
 The new decade in your life will just be so much better, and the last decade will stand in the shadow.